devjoes/azure-secrets/README.md

 This Kustomize plugin reads secrets from an Azure Key Vault and outputs them as YAML.

-## Authentication

-You have to handle how the plugin authenticates with Azure, you can do this by setting the following environment variables:

-* AZURE_TENANT_ID - The tenant ID where your keyvault resides.
-* AZURE_CLIENT_ID - The client ID of a service principal with Read access to the vault.
-* AZURE_CLIENT_SECRET - The client secret of the service principal with Read access to the vault.

-Or if you do not want to use a service principle then you can set DISABLE_AZURE_AUTH_VALIDATION to a non-empty value.
-This will assume that you have authenticated some other way (like MSI).

 ## Usage

 You can declare the plugin like this: